chrisly42/cajon-plugin/README.md

 The plugin also supports the conversion of the most common JUnit 4 assertions to AssertJ.

+## Usage

+The plugin will report inspections in your opened editor file as warnings.
+You can then quick-fix these with your quick-fix hotkey (usually Alt-Return or Opt-Return).

+Or, you can use the "Run Inspection by Name..." action to run one inspection on a bigger scope (e.g. the whole project).

+You can toggle the various inspections in the Settings/Editor/Inspections in the AssertJ group.

 ## Implemented inspections

 - AssertThatObjectIsNullOrNotNull